 Repeat layering and buttering with 10 more fillo sheets, then sprinkle on another 1/3 of the prepared apricot/pistachio filling.
 Again, repeat the fillo layering and buttering with 10 more fillo sheets, sprinkling on the final 1/3 of the prepared apricot/pistachio filling.

 Top the final layer of the apricot/pistachio filling with the remaining 10 sheets of the buttered and layered fillo.
 Now, cover the baking pan loosely with plastic wrap and place the prepared pan of baklava into the freezer for 20 minutes to make scoring the baklava much easier.

 Preheat the oven to 350 degrees F. Position the oven rack in the center of the oven.

 Before baking the baklava, use an electric knife to cut the baklava on the diagonal at 1 1/2-inch intervals in a diamond pattern; be sure to cut through all the layers of the baklava.
-Take care not to compress the pastry by pressing down on it too much; these incisions cut into the pastry mark the serving portions as well as providing pathways for the flavored syrup to penetrate the pastry after baking.
+Take care not to compress the pastry by pressing down on it too much; the incisions you cut across the pastry mark the serving portions as well as providing pathways for the flavored syrup to penetrate the pastry after it's baked.

 1. When making baklava, you need about 10 hands.....or at least FOUR.
 Make baklava when you have a partner available!

 3. Baklava will keep at room temperature for up to 5 days, though the texture changes over that time.
 Store the baklava in an air-tight container.